Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 Two challenges for the sector

 - The first one is the sheer number of gin producers on the market.
 When we started in 2017 there was a reasonable handful, but this has mushroomed.
 While it is great to see so many different styles and variations out there, it has led to a very competitive marketplace and achieving new listings with major retailers can be difficult.
 Our difference is our sustainability and not our price point, and this is not an easy point to get across in negotiations where sometimes it is all about price, price and price!

 - The second one has to be, for me, BREXIT.
 At the time of writing, we still don't know what this will mean for the industry.
 In 2018, prior to Covid, we exported approximately 25% of our volume to EU countries.
 While this won't stop, it will become more difficult, with red tape and added bureaucracy, and quite possibly additional costs.
 We, and others, will all be trying to forge new markets out with the EU to future proof our exports.
 This isn't easy as gin is pretty much a universally made product!

 Three forecasts for the sector

-- It is a well-known fact that young people aren't consuming as much alcohol as we once did (for those that are nearing middle-age!).
-This is a healthy option for some which is already spurring producers like us into developing low, or non, alcohol variations of their products on to the market.
+- It is a well-known fact that young people aren't consuming as much alcohol as we once did (for those that are nearing middle age!).
+This is a healthy option for some which are already spurring producers like us into developing low, or non, alcohol variations of their products on to the market.
 This market is growing rapidly and more will look to diversify.

 - Online sales and tutored tastings have become the norm during the pandemic.
 Post virus, I fully expect this to continue as a 'new norm'.
 We have hosted a number of gin tastings, cocktail making classes, and staff nights 'out' for clients across the UK.
 This is a great way for us to reach new audiences and to push our brand messages further, but also for the consumer to enjoy a relaxing and fun evening indoors.